 In 2017, NPR published a report with the headline “Many COPD Patients Struggle To Pay For Each Breath.”
 The article notes that a number of Americans diagnosed with COPD struggle to afford inhalers, and often must rely on free drug samples.
 “Across the country, doctors who treat COPD say costs are a common problem for patients,” the article reads. “[One doctor] says some patients cut pills in half or take a prescription once a day instead of twice, just to save money.”

 However, there are solutions for COPD patients facing financial challenges.
 Here are two ways to reduce financial strain following a diagnosis:

 Leverage your life insurance policy

 Many people believe their life insurance policy is an inflexible tool — one that provides a lump sum to family members after the policy holder passes on.
 Thankfully, that’s not always the case.
 In fact, a life insurance policy can be leveraged during a patient’s lifetime to help cover medical bills or other expenses.

-Fifth Season Financial’s Funds for Living and Giving (FLAG) program provides individuals with advanced COPD the opportunity to tap into their policies in as little as 4-6 weeks.
+Fifth Season Financial’s Funds For Living Program provides individuals with advanced COPD the opportunity to tap into their policies in as little as 4-6 weeks.
 Fifth Season advances a portion of the patient’s life insurance policy to be used however they like: to pay bills or upcoming treatment costs, take a memory-making vacation with loved ones, cover transportation costs or any other expenses.
 There are no restrictions.
 Further, the life insurance policy remains in place with Fifth Season taking over all premium payments.
 In more than 90 percent of cases, funds remain to pass on to beneficiaries.